Even In ARcadia

 Honeysuckle -

 Traditionally, honeysuckle represents devotion, fidelity, and lasting love.
 However, as a climbing vine, it's also a symbol of something invasive and tenacious.
 It clings.
 It wraps.
 In folklore, it protects against evil, but it also suffocates what it grows around.
-In this context, it becomes the embodiment of a toxic love that Vessel (Leo) both longs for and knows he must escape.
+In this context, it becomes the embodiment of a toxic love that Vessel and The Creator both longs for and knows he must escape.

 Connection to the Lyrics